getampt/docs/frameworks/remix.md

 ---
 title: Remix
-description: Ampt integrates with Remix to build full stack applications.
+description: Integrate with Remix for full-stack development experience.
 ---

 You can integrate your Remix application with Ampt and achieve a full stack development experience for your applications.
 Follow the below steps to integrate your Remix application with Ampt.